stitchdata/docs/_changelog/entries/2021/2021-04-29-zuora-v1-enforce-UTC.md

 Our code is now explicitly forcing the use of UTC for timestamps for our {{ this-connection.display_name }} integration.

-Our REST API was not specifying a timezone while querying, and our code was created to assume that no timezone retrieved means UTC.
-This update ensures times are recorded in a UTC format.
+Our requests to the {{ this-connection.display_name }} REST API weren't specifying a timezone while querying, and the integration assumed that no timezone retrieved meant UTC.
+This update ensures times are consistently recorded in a UTC format.